open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

 * Agile, iterative processes — promoting learning, adaptation, and continuous improvement.
 * Psychological safety — cultivating a culture of trust, candor, and innovation.

-This document is a living framework designed to support OWL’s culture of collaborative leadership and agile decision-making.
-Whether you’re selecting a new vendor or co-designing a major initiative, you don’t need permission to lead a decision, but you do need clarity, communication, and alignment with our shared process.
+This document is a living framework designed to support OWL's culture of collaborative leadership and agile decision-making.
+Whether you're selecting a new vendor or co-designing a major initiative, you don't need permission to lead a decision, but you do need clarity, communication, and alignment with our shared process.
 What follows is the guidance to ensure those elements are always in place.

-# **Guiding Principles**
+## Guiding Principles

 1. **Mission Alignment First**
    * All decisions must directly support OWL's mission, core values, and learner-centered philosophy.
 This ensures that every action we take contributes to our broader purpose of educational transformation.